voicebase/voicebase-docs/docs/how-to-guides/stereo.md

 }
 ```

+- `configuration` : top level of the configuration tree.
+    - `ingest` : the ingest sub-section.
+        - `channels` : specification of the stereo channels.
+Both child sections are required.
+            - `left` : specification of the left channel.
+                - `speaker` : the name of left channel speaker.
+            - `right` : specification of the right channel.
+                - `speaker` : the name of right channel speaker.

 ## Effects on Transcripts

-When stereo processing is enabled, the word-by-word JSON transcript will contain
-additional nodes indicating the change of turn on the speaker.
-These nodes are
-identified by the attribute "m" set to "turn" and the attribute "w" set to the
-speaker's label provided in the configuration for one of the channels.
-The words
-following a turn node belong to the speaker identified by it until a new turn
-node appears in the transcript.
+When stereo processing is enabled, the word-by-word JSON transcript will contain additional nodes indicating the change of turn on the speaker.
+These nodes are identified by the attribute "m" set to "turn" and the attribute "w" set to the speaker's label provided in the configuration for one of the channels.
+The words following a turn node belong to the speaker identified by it until a new turn node appears in the transcript.

 ```json
 {